StackVista/stackstate-docs/develop/reference/stql_reference.md

 ---
-description: Build topology queries with STQL
+description: Build advanced topology queries with STQL
 ---

 This page describes how to use the built-in StackState Query Language (STQL) to write advanced topology component filters.
 STQL queries are used in StackState to write [advanced topology filters](/use/perspectives/filters#advanced-topology-filters) and can be combined with scripts in the [Analytics](/use/queries.md) environment.